rhjohnstone/raspberry-pi-cat-detector/README.md

 that sound, it enables a camera.
 If the on-board light sensor detects darkness, an LED strip will be turned on.
 For 45 seconds the Doorbell uses the camera in an attempt to identify a cat.
 If no cat is identified, the Doorbell goes back to passively listening.
 If dark, the light is then turned off.
 If a cat is identified during the 45-second window, a text message is sent to me.
-The system then pauses for 2 minutes for to prevent triggering a new alarm.
+The system then pauses for 2 minutes to prevent triggering a new alarm.
 If dark, the LED light stays on until after the 2-minute pause is over.
 The Doorbell then goes back to listening.

 ## Machine Learning Detail